Klumz/comp110-journal/README.md

 #### Things I learned from this paper thus far (needs more):
 TRAC (Text Reckoning And Compiling) is a programming language developed by Calvin Mooers that is purely text based and has strong emphasis on strings.

-### Experimental Investigations of the Utility of Detailed Flowcharts in Programming

-### When does a physical system compute?

-### A Fast Procedure for Computing the Distance Between Complex Objects in Three-Dimensional Space